KLIV: Shutdown and sale (2019–present)

 KLIV went silent on January 28, 2019 following the sale of the station's studio and transmitter site on Story Road in San Jose's Little Saigon neighborhood, as well as additional financial losses and low ratings with the "Country Gold" classic country format.
 At 11:59pm that night, after a final sign off, KLIV's transmitter was shut off for the final time.
 Kieve indicated an intention for Empire Broadcasting to eventually donate the license to the city of San Jose, with the intent of using the station to broadcast city council meetings, committee meetings and other civic events.

 On April 3, 2019, the FCC granted KLIV a Special Temporary Authority (STA).
 After Empire filed an extension request "for continuing financial reasons," the FCC extended the STA in September 2019.
 After being granted a six-month Special Temporary Authority on January 21, 2020, KLIV resumed broadcasting from a temporary 500-watt antenna, two days in advance of a one-year period the FCC allows stations to be silent before losing their licenses.
 The Mercury News reported that the revived KLIV played a commercial-free mix of "oldies and country classics."

 Empire sold KLIV to Pham Radio Communications for $100,000 in March 2020.
 Pham owns Asian ethnic stations in the Bay Area, Vietnamese KVVN in Santa Clara and Chinese KVTO in Berkeley.
 Due to financial reasons, KLIV again went silent on July 15, 2020, with the broadcast license set to expire automatically if the station does not resume operations within a year.
 The sale was consummated on September 21, 2020.
 KLIV resumed broadcasting on July 11, 2021 with a Vietnamese format.

-Former programming

-Public affairs and talk shows

-During the late 2000s through its 2019 shutdown, KLIV broadcast San Jose Rotary Club meetings and Commonwealth Club of California talks.

-Weekend syndicated programs on KLIV prior to the 2016 switch from news to classic country included Into Tomorrow, The Clark Howard Show, Popular Science Radio, and The Ray Lucia Show.

-Sports

-Since its format change in 1991, KLIV has broadcast local high school, college, and professional sports.
-From 1991 to 2019, KLIV was the flagship station for San Jose State University football and men's basketball.
-KLIV lost the rights to San Jose State sports in 2005 to Palo Alto's KNTS.
-In 2006, KLIV resumed broadcasting San Jose State football games.
-Men's basketball games returned in December 2008.
-In 2009, KLIV began broadcasting a weekly talk show with the San Jose State football head coach during football seasons.

-Having carried 26 of 33 games in the 2016–17 season, KLIV also was the primary radio station for Santa Clara Broncos men's basketball.

-In 1996, KLIV began broadcasting games of the San Jose Clash (later Earthquakes) of the newly formed Major League Soccer.
-KLIV also broadcast select San Jose Lasers basketball games.

-During the late 2010s, KLIV also broadcast local high school football and basketball games from the CIF Central Coast Section.
+KLIV began broadcasting Sing Tao Chinese Radio programming in 2025.